 Here are the points to keep in mind when choosing the best Outdoor Solar Lights.

 When it comes to lighting up your walkway, you've got two main options: spotlights and path lights.
-If you're looking to make your path bright and easy to navigate, spotlights are the way to go.
+In our tests, we found spotlights were the way to go in setting up a path that was bright and easy to navigate.

-Both spotlights and path lights are designed to be installed on the ground, but the brightness levels are worlds apart.
+Both spotlights and path lights are designed to be installed in the ground, but the difference in the amount of brightness each emits is a world apart.

 If you want to light up your path, high-lumen spotlights are your best bet.
 These can get super bright, with some boasting a whopping 100 lumens.
-Our tests showed they can reach up to 82.5 lux, which is bright enough to light up your entire body and make your surroundings clearly visible.
+Our tests showed they can reach up to 82.5 lux, which is actually bright enough to light up your entire body, making your surroundings visible and safe to navigate by foot.

 Plus, many spotlights offer adjustable angles, so you can focus the light on specific areas like a feature tree in your garden or steps leading up to your home.

-Some spotlights even come with adjustable brightness settings, which is a huge plus.
-On a bright, moonlit night, you can dial it down to conserve battery.
-On darker nights, when the moon is hidden behind clouds, you can crank up the brightness to keep your area well-lit.
+Some spotlights offer a huge plus—adjustable brightness settings that allow you to control the amount of light emitted.
+For example, on a bright, moonlit night, you can dial brightness levels back in order to conserve the spotlight’s battery-life.
+While on darker nights, when the moon is hidden behind clouds, you can crank-up the brightness and keep your area well-lit.

-If you're more into setting a mood than lighting up a walkway, consider path lights.
-They often come in warm, incandescent bulb-like colors that can create a cozy atmosphere.
+If you're more into setting a warm inviting mood than actually fully lighting up your walkway, path lights are the way to go.
+Path lights often come with warm, incandescent bulb-like color tones that create a cozy atmosphere.
 And if you install multiple lights, you can easily create a cohesive, stylish look for your garden.

-Our top pick for path lights are Hampton Bay's Solar Landscape Path Lights.
-With 10 lumens, they spread light more effectively than other path lights we tested.
-If you're looking to add some flair to your garden, these should be on your list.
+Our top pick for path lights is Hampton Bay's Solar Landscape Path Lights.
+The product offers 10 lumens, the desirable lighting for path lights, and was more effective and attractive than other tested products when it came to brightness.
+So, if you're looking to add flair to your garden, put this product on your list.

 For a really mystical and inviting atmosphere, it's generally recommended to place path lights about 10 feet apart.
 However, the ideal spacing can vary depending on the brightness of the lights, so you might need to do some fine-tuning once they're installed.

-If you're in the market for outdoor solar lights, chances are you're not just looking to brighten up your yard.
-Many are also seeking lights for security purposes, especially around the entrance of their homes.
-In this section, we'll discuss the lights that are best suited for security.
+If you're in the market for outdoor solar lights, chances are you're not just looking to brighten up your yard, but you want the extra security a well-lit area offers, especially near your home’s entranceway.
+Here are those products mybest testing showed are best suited for security.

-When you're investing in outdoor solar lights, you want them to stay lit through the night.
-So, let's dive into the topic of how long these lights can actually stay on.
+When you're investing in outdoor solar lights, you want them to stay lit throughout the night.
+But how long do solar lights actually stay on?

-The whole point of solar lights is that they charge with sunlight, so it's crucial to pick ones that can still charge and stay lit for a long time even on cloudy or rainy days.
-In our tests, we found that lights that stayed on for at least three hours are your best bet for keeping things bright until you get home.
+The most desirable element of solar lights is that they are charged by sunlight and save money on your electric bill.
+But you’ll need a big charge, even on cloudy days or during bad weather, to make that savings a reality.
+In our tests, we found that lights that stayed on for at least three hours were the best bet for keeping areas bright until you get home.

-While some could charge sufficiently to stay lit all night, others barely lasted an hour due to insufficient charging.
-The ones that did charge well stayed lit for up to 13 hours.
-So, if you pick a light that can stay on for at least three hours, you can be sure it will stay lit from dusk till you get home, making it practical for everyday use.
+While some charged sufficiently enough to stay lit all night, others barely lasted an hour.
+Those that charged well stayed lit for up to 13 hours.
+So, if you pick a light that can stay on for at least three hours, you can be sure it will stay lit from dusk until you get home, making it practical for everyday use.

-If you're planning to use your outdoor solar lights for a long time, pay attention to the material.
+If you hope to use your outdoor solar lights for many years, pay attention to the material.
 Durable materials like glass and stainless steel are less prone to discoloration and degradation, reducing the frequency of replacement.

 While most budget-friendly outdoor solar lights are made of plastic, if you can stretch your budget a bit, go for those made of weather-resistant glass and stainless steel.
-Plastic might not rust, but it's less resistant to UV rays and can degrade or discolor when exposed to sunlight for extended periods.
-It's also less resistant to high temperatures, which means it could soften or deform.
+Plastic might not rust, but it's less resistant to UV rays and can degrade or discolor over time when exposed to temperature fluctuation and sunlight.

 In contrast, glass and stainless steel are highly resistant to UV rays and can withstand the effects of sunlight much better.
 Stainless steel is also less prone to rust, making it more durable for long-term use.

 We also tested the waterproofing of these lights by spraying them with water at a rate of 10 liters per minute for five minutes.
-All the products continued to light up without any water seeping inside, so you don't have to worry too much about waterproofing when buying outdoor solar lights.
+All the products continued to light up without any water seeping inside.

 Outdoor solar lights come in two main types: those with detachable solar panels and those where the panel and light are integrated.
 In this section, we'll break down which type is best for different needs.

-If you're looking to install your solar light in a spot that doesn't get much sunlight, like under hedges or in the shadow of a building, then go for lights with solar panels you can detach.
-These types are connected by a cord, allowing you to place the solar panel in a sunny spot and the light itself where you need illumination.
+If you're looking to install your solar light in a spot that doesn't get much sunlight, (such as under hedges, or in the shadow of a building), go for lights with solar panels that detach.
+This type of panel is connected by a cord, allowing you to place the solar panel in a sunny spot where it will also light up the area.
 Keep in mind that these cords are usually quite long, so make sure they won't get in the way when you're setting things up.

 If you have pets like dogs or cats that play near where you'll be installing the solar light, it might be safer to opt for an integrated model.
-This eliminates the risk of your pet tripping over or chewing on the cord, making it a more secure option.
+This eliminates the risk of your pet tripping over or chewing on the cord, which could be dangerous to them.

 Type | Spotlight |